MicrosoftDocs/powerquery-docs/powerquery-docs/move-columns.md

 ---
 title: Move columns

-description: How to move a column to the desired location inside of Power Query.
+description: How to move a column to the location you want in Power Query.
 author: jessli20
 ms.service: powerquery
 ms.reviewer: v-miesco